 Did you know that most CPL “Instructors” get their training from a two or three-day course that doesn’t even require them to demonstrate the proper use of a holster?
 The minimal shooting they are required to do to earn that “Instructor” certificate is usually less than we are required to have you do to issue you yours (ask me how I know this?).
 You want an instructor who has been trained not just to hit a target at a static range but understands how to help others learn to outshoot a criminal under conditions most of us can only imagine.

 What does your instructor carry?
 If your instructor doesn’t have experience in, and recommend to you, a wide variety of options to try and experience firsthand, you will probably not benefit much from hearing about what he carries.
 You should ask them questions like; what lead them to choose to carry the gun and caliber they currently carry?
 What guns have they carried in the past, and why did they change their minds about their previous choices?

 What range will you be shooting at?
 What kinds of safety measures have been taken?
 Do they have proper backstops (high enough to prevent an accident) or is the shooting done in someone’s barn or their backyard, using the woods as a backstop?
-Safe, and properly equipped ranges are expensive, and backyards are not the place to be running a class.
+Safe, and properly equipped ranges are expensive, and backyards are not the place to be running classes.
 They need to be insured, and to get insurance requires you to meet standards.
 If your instructor (and their range) is not insured there is a reason, and you don’t want to take any chances with your safety.

 Once you pass the class, what will that instructor be doing for you?
 You will have questions, can you call and ask them?
 If you aren’t confident in your abilities can they help you get the experience you need to be confident?
 If you have a legal question do you want to ask it on a public forum, like Facebook, where every keyboard warrior is giving bad legal advice?
 After taking our course you will have direct access to some of the best attorneys in the State of Michigan.